jatkinson1000/archeryutils/paper/paper.md

 with many popular national and international rounds predefined for users.
 These components provide a starting point for a variety of applications.

-Implementation of mathematical models for precision is provided by the `handicaps` module.
+The implementation of the mathematical models for precision can be found in the `handicaps` module.
 Available models include both Archery GB handicap schemes of @lane2013construction and the updated 2023 model and both Archery Australia models of @park2014modelling,